FredHutch/tfcb_2022/lectures/lecture04/01-first-steps.md

 Use any method you like to find documentation about the `wc` command, then use it to count the number of lines in `sequence.gb`.

-Similarly, look at the documentation for the `ls` command to learn about the `-a` flag.
+Look at the documentation for the `ls` command to learn about the `-a` flag.
+Look at the documentation for the `grep` command to learn about the `-v` flag.

 ---